 Have you ever wanted to add an HTML anchor link in your email campaign?
 Anchor links in email are incredibly useful for newsletters¬†that are long and content-rich.
 They give your subscribers a chance to quickly scroll down and directly skip to¬†where they want to read.
+There is broad email client support, although not 100% (see email client support for anchor links).

-Good news!¬†Adding an anchor link in your email campaign is easier than you think.
+Good news!
+Adding an anchor link in your email campaign is easier than you think.
 All you need is a basic know-how of the HTML link structure of your anchor links.
 As we’ll¬†see, an anchor link is made up of two parts: the URL link and the actual anchor tag that the link¬†is “jumping” to in your email.

 Let’s look at a specific newsletter example and show you how to replicate its anchor links by¬†using the BEE¬† editor,¬†so you can follow along.¬† Here’s a quick video recap: